DAVID’S MAIN MUSICAL BANDS, ENSEMBLES & PROJECTS:

 David Alderdice and Jeannette Carey co-founded and direct the multi award-winning NFV Community & Parade Band.
-David plays melodica and drumset for their sit-down performances and, plays snare drum, tri-tone whistle, and sometimes melodica for their parade appearances.
+David plays melodica and drumset for their sit-down performances and, plays snare drum or tupan (a Turkish/Balkan styled Eastern European bass drum) and apito (tri-tone samba whistle) for their parade appearances.
 David arranges much of the music for the group.
-Rehearsals are Monday nights at the Hotchkiss High School band room and there are currently around 35 members.
-Formerly the ‘Funky-Gorilla-Second-Line-Squeaky-Chair-Samba-Parade-Band’ which hosted the first three annual Mountain Harvest Festival Participatory Parades, The NFV Community & Parade Band has taken parading on the Western Slope up a few notches with their multi-person parade puppets.
-They won the Grand Champion Award as well as 1st place in the music category at the 2016 Pioneer Days Parade and they won the overall 1st Place Award in the Paonia Cherry Days Parade in 2017.
+Rehearsals are Monday nights at the Hotchkiss High School band room and there are currently around 40 revolving members.
+Formerly known as the ‘Funky-Gorilla-Second-Line-Squeaky-Chair-Samba-Parade-Band’ which hosted the first three annual Mountain Harvest Festival Participatory Parades, The NFV Community & Parade Band has taken parading on the Western Slope up a few notches with their funky grooves and multi-person parade puppets.
+They won the Grand Champion Award as well as 1st place in the music category at the 2016 Pioneer Days Parade and they won the overall 1st Place Award in the Paonia Cherry Days Parade in 2017, along with other awards at various regional parades throughout the past few years.
 If you’d like to join them in parade, or bring them to liven up a parade near you, or if you have any funky parade related questions, contact David.
 The NFV Community Band would like to thank the Learning Council for their ongoing support of this project.

 David is one of the founding members of the classical Celtic world fusion group FEAST.
 Starting as a quartet in 2005 featuring violin, cello, electric piano and drumset, the FEAST ensemble now usually consists of violins, violas, cello, bass, electric piano, pedal harp, drums, and auxiliary percussion as well as Irish dancers.
 Sometimes a brass section, some singers, and/or other types of dancers are added to the show.
 Based in Colorado, FEAST has done multiple tours throughout the Western and Midwestern United States as a 14 piece crew consisting of violin, viola, cello, bass, keys, drums, percussion, 2 Irish dancers, lighting guy, sound guy, tech guy, road manager and bus driver.
 FEAST was featured for a TV special on Rocky Mountain PBS and has toured Europe as both a quartet and a quintet.
 Check out David’s drumming on FEAST’s CD or DVD “Celtica Symphonia” recorded live at the Vilar Center in 2008. www.musicbyfeast.com